Search Icon

 • BinckBank N.V. is licensed and regulated by the Dutch Authority for the Financial Markets (AFM) under licensing number 33162223.
 The AFM ranks as a Tier-1 regulator on our system.

-Saxo Bank S/A’s licensing information on virksomhedsregister.finanstilsynet.dk
+Saxo S/A’s licensing information on virksomhedsregister.finanstilsynet.dk

-Saxo Bank S/A’s licensing information on virksomhedsregister.finanstilsynet.dk
+Saxo S/A’s licensing information on virksomhedsregister.finanstilsynet.dk

-We have summarized the most essential aspects of Saxo Bank in terms of regulation and safety in the table below:
+We have summarized the most essential aspects of Saxo in terms of regulation and safety in the table below:

 Country/Region Denmark, Hellerup UK, London Singapore Switzerland, Zurich Italy, Milan Japan, Tokyo Shanghai Australia, Sydney Netherlands, Amsterdam